guitarmind/dyn-ip-report-service/README.md

 Features:

-  - Support machine alarms by GMail
+  - Support machine alarms by Gmail

 ##Copyright and License